Manipal College of Dental Sciences, Mangaluru: Courses

 Apart from these, the institute offers an M.Sc.
 (Master of Science) degree in Dental Materials.

 Infrastructure

 The institution has 260 dental chairs.
 Facilities include a library, lecture halls with audio-visual aids, phantom head labs for pre-clinical training and seminar/CDE rooms.
 Hostel facilities are available for boys and girls.
 Transport is provided from the hostels to the institution.

 The institute is divided into Light House Hill Road Campus and Attavar Campus.

 The first-year BDS students undergo training at the Centre for Basic Sciences, Bejai with separate hostel facilities provided at the same campus.
 The undergraduate and postgraduate training for both pre-clinical and clinical aspects are imparted at the Light House Hill and Attavar campuses.
 Clinical facilities for training in medical subjects are available at the Kasturba Medical College Hospital, Attavar which is a 651-bed hospital.

-Teaching staff

-The college undertakes dental camps in rural areas as a part of the training.
-Student evaluation of staff performance is also carried out regularly.